3mdeb/news-and-ideas/blog/content/post/2024-08-19-secureboot-freebsd.md

 ```

 At this point, `loader.efi` is an UEFI-bootable binary, consisting of the
 FreeBSD bootloader and kernel.
-The last remaining step to Secure Boot
+The last remaining step to UEFI Secure Boot
 compatibility is generating keys and signing the binary.

 ## Signing the binary